Maraimalai Nagar Kamarajar railway station

 Maraimalai Nagar - Kamarajar railway station is one of the railway stations of the Chennai Beach–Chengalpattu section of the Chennai Suburban Railway.
-It serves the neighbourhood of Maraimalai Nagar, a suburb of Chennai.
+It serves the town of Maraimalai Nagar, a suburb of the Chennai Metropolitan Area located in Chengalpattu district.
 It is situated at a distance of 47 km from Chennai Beach junction and is located on NH 45 in Maraimalai Nagar, with an elevation of 55 m above sea level.
 Government of India renamed the station after the INC(O) founder and the former Chief Minister of Tamil Nadu K. Kamaraj.

 History

 The lines at the station were electrified on 9 January 1965, with the electrification of the Tambaram–Chengalpattu section.